danyeaw/danyeaw.github.io/posts/gui-widget-for-beeware/index.md

 Tada!
 You did it, Submit a PR!

 I would be interested in how it goes for you, drop me a line with your experience creating a widget.

-2018-11-10: minor editorial updates.
+2018-11-10: Minor editorial updates.
+2019-04-27: Split Toga Architecture diagram up to make it more clear.